Metacognition: Thinking About Thinking Improves Learning

 - Journaling– Using a journal where they can write the reflections related to their thinking process, their learning, etc. is very effective on metacognition.

-- Annotated drawings– Making drawings and adding notes helps the learner get a visual support to what he or she is learning.
+- Annotated drawings– Making drawings and adding notes help the learner get a visual support to what he or she is learning.

 - Concept mapping– Going from general to particular when studying helps the learner get a more organized idea of the topic and simplify what is not being understood.